KShah-lab/Python-Quiz/README.md

 ### Biology

-Biology questions range from basic knowledge in Easy mode to much more difficult biological terminology in Hard mode.
+Biology questions range from basic knowledge in Easy mode to much more difficult biological terminology in hard mode.
+Ive made it so that the questions are a range of botany and the human body so that u dont get too bored.
+But if you dont like it, you can always choose another subject.

 Examples include: